Skin Boils

 When to Get Help

 In most cases, the body is very good at fighting infection.
 Boils tend to last for a week or two, then rupture and heal.
-But sometimes they continue to worsen.
+Sometimes, though, they continue to worsen.
 Call the doctor if a boil:

 Rarely, a boil can lead to a dangerous blood infection.
 Fever may be a signal that the bacteria have invaded the bloodstream.
 Redness that spreads very rapidly may be a sign that the body is not able to fight the infection.
 Immediate antibiotic treatment is needed to prevent severe skin damage.
 In either of these cases, it's important to get medical help right away.